Esri/arcgis-maps-sdk-flutter-toolkit/example/README.md

-# ArcGIS Maps SDK for Flutter Toolkit Examples
+# ArcGIS Maps SDK for Flutter Toolkit examples

 A series of example apps that demonstrate how to use the ArcGIS Maps SDK for Flutter Toolkit.